deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 The actions taken to try and grab your attention are configurable, so you can customize it to be as subtle or obtrusive as you like.

-## Insallation
+## How To Run The App

-Simply download the executable and run it.
-If you want to have it run automatically when you log into Windows, add it to your startup directory.
+Simply [download the executable][DownloadLatestVersionOfExecutableUrl] and run it.
+If you want to have it run automatically when you log into Windows, copy it to [your startup directory][HowToOpenStartupDirectoryInstructionsUrl].

 ## Limitations / Quirks